Laser cooling: Radiation pressure

-Radiation pressure from the Sun propells gas/ions and dust away from the nucleus of a comet in two distinct tails.
+Radiation pressure from the Sun propels gas/ions and dust away from the nucleus of a comet in two distinct tails.
 The lighter gas particles are ejected straight away from the Sun, while the heavier dust particles follow a curved trajectory.

 Radiation pressure is the force that electromagnetic radiation exerts on matter.
-In 1873, James Clerk Maxwell published his treatise on electromagnetism in which he predicted radiation pressure.
+In 1873, James Clerk Maxwell published his treatise on electromagnetism where he predicted radiation pressure.
 The force was experimentally demonstrated for the first time by Pyotr Lebedev and reported at the International Congress of Physics during the 1900 Exposition Universelle in Paris, and later published in more detail in 1901.
 Following Lebedev's measurements Ernest Fox Nichols and Gordon Ferrie Hull also demonstrated the force of radiation pressure in 1901, with a refined measurement reported in 1903.
-Svante Ahrenius (1900) and Peter Debye (1908) identified that the gas tail of a comet pointing away from the Sun is due to radiation pressure.

-The state of an atom or molecule can be changed by light when it drives a transition between states.
+Light can drive atomic (or molecular) transitions which change the atom's internal state and give the atom a momentum kick (radiation pressure).
 Transitions are strongly driven when the light's frequency is near an atomic or molecular transition frequency.
-Sodium is historically notable atom because it has a strong transition at 589 nm, a wavelength which is close to the peak sensitivity of the human eye.
+The sodium atom is historically notable because it has a strong transition at 589 nm, a wavelength which is close to the peak sensitivity of the human eye.
 This made it relatively easy to see the interaction of light with sodium atoms.
 In 1933, Otto Frisch deflected an atomic beam of sodium atoms with light.

 This was the first realization of radiation pressure acting on an atom or molecule.

 Laser cooling proposals

-The introduction of lasers in atomic physics experiments was the precursor to the laser cooling proposals in the mid 1970s.
+The introduction of lasers in atomic spectroscopy experiments was the precursor to the laser cooling proposals in the mid 1970s.
 Laser cooling was proposed separately in 1975 by two different research groups: Theodor W. Hänsch and Arthur Leonard Schawlow, and David J. Wineland and Hans Georg Dehmelt.
 Both proposals outlined the simplest laser cooling process, known as Doppler cooling, where laser light tuned below an atom's resonant frequency is preferentially absorbed by atoms moving towards the laser and after absorption a photon is emitted in a random direction.
-This process is repeated many times and in a configuration with counterpropagating laser cooling light the velocity distribution of the atoms is reduced.

 In 1977 Arthur Ashkin submitted a paper which describes how Doppler cooling could be used to provide the necessary damping to load atoms into an optical trap.
-In this work he emphasized how this could allow for long spectroscopic measurements which would increase precision because the atoms would be held in place.
+In this work he emphasized how this could allow for long spectroscopic measurements which would increase precision.
 He also discussed overlapping optical traps to study interactions between different atoms.